haml/haml/doc-src/HAML_CHANGELOG.md

   This flag hasn't been necessary since Rails 2.0.
   Existing Rails 2.0 installations will continue to work.

+* Drop support for Hpricot 0.7.
+0.8 has been out for nearly two years.

 ## 3.0.25 (Unreleased)

 * HTML-to-Haml conversion now works within Ruby even if Hpricot is loaded before `haml/html`.